 The stages of change

 You will need a change in mindset first.
 Research has found there are five key stages that you go through when making a change to a habit.
-It really useful to be aware of these so you know where you currently as you start getting ready to quit smoking.
+It is really useful to be aware of these so you know where you currently are as you start getting ready to quit smoking.
 These are: